lijumjose/VIPMP/src/pages/docs/mid_term/index.md

 # Mid-term upgrade

-The Mid-Term Upgrade capability in VIP Marketplace enables partners to upgrade customer's product subscriptions during the active term rather than waiting for the renewal cycle.
-It allows transitions to higher-tier offerings such as moving from Teams to Enterprise products.
+The Mid-Term Upgrade capability in VIP Marketplace enables a partner to upgrade a customer's product subscription to a higher-tier product, like from Teams to Enterprise, at any point during their current term.
+This means a customer no longer has to wait until the renewal cycle to make changes.

 ### Upgrade path

-Upgrade Paths are a foundational element of mid-term upgrades.
-They define valid transitions between products and are used to guide partners and customers through structured upgrade journeys.
-A simple one to one upgrade path is supported.
-For example:

-- Teams to Enterprise
+Customers can choose from a set of pre-defined upgrade paths for their product subscriptions at any point during their current term.
+A few examples:

-  - Acrobat Standard Teams to Acrobat Standard Enterprise
+- Acrobat Pro Teams to Acrobat Studio Teams
-  - Acrobat Standard to Pro
-  - Acrobat Pro Teams to Acrobat Studio Enterprise
+- Acrobat Studio Teams to Acrobat Studio Enterprise
-- Adobe Creative Cloud Teams to Adobe Creative Cloud Pro Teams
+- Acrobat Creative Cloud Teams to Acrobat Creative Cloud Pro Teams

-- Adobe Creative Cloud Single App (for example, Photoshop for Teams) to Adobe Creative Cloud All Apps for Teams
-- CCE Edition 3 to CCE Edition 4
+You can use the [GET Product Switch Paths](./apis.md#3-retrieve-upgrade-path) API to retrieve the upgrade paths that are available.
 Upgrade paths include a `switchType` indicator that defines whether the upgrade must be full or can be partial:

 - **Full switch**
-  The entire quantity of the original subscription is upgraded to the new product.
+  The entire quantity of the original subscription needs to be upgraded to the new product.

   **Example:** All 100 seats of Acrobat Standard Teams need to be switched to Acrobat Standard Enterprise.
   The upgrade path will be marked as FULL_ONLY.

 - **Partial switch**
-  Only a portion of the original subscription quantity is upgraded.
+  You can either switch the entire quantity or a certain number of the original subscription quantity.

   **Example:** Out of 100 seats, only 40 are switched to Acrobat Standard Enterprise, and the remaining 60 stay on the original product.
-  If upgrade path is marked PARTIALLY_ALLOWED, partner can upgrade partially also along with full.
+  If upgrade path is marked PARTIALLY_ALLOWED, the partner can perform either a partial or full upgrade.

 **Note:** After a full switch, only the new product renews.
 After a partial switch, both products renew.
-Anniversary date remains unchanged.
+The subscription's anniversary date remains unchanged.

 ## Advantages of mid-term upgrade

-- **Customer Flexibility**: Customers can access advanced features and higher-value products when needed, without waiting for the end of their subscription term.
+- **Customer flexibility**: Customers can access advanced features and higher-value products when needed, without waiting for the end of their subscription term.
-- **Revenue Acceleration**: Adobe and its partners can capture upsell opportunities immediately, which improves annual recurring revenue and reduces deferred income.
+- **Revenue acceleration**: Partners can capture upsell opportunities immediately, which improves annual recurring revenue and reduces deferred income.
-- **Simplified Partner Workflow**: Upgrade flows are streamlined through API support and preview functionality, making it easier for resellers to manage transitions.
-- **Reversal Support**: Upgrades can be reverted within a 14-day window, which provides operational safety and customer assurance.
-- **Pricing Transparency**: Provides prorated pricing, corrected discount levels, and refund estimates.
+- **Pricing transparency**: Provides prorated pricing, corrected discount levels, and refund estimates.

 ## Limitations

+The following limitations are present in this release:

-- **Complex Upgrades Excluded**: Combining multiple single apps into All Apps is not supported due to complexity in license mapping and pricing.
+- **Complex upgrades excluded**: Combining multiple single apps into All Apps is not supported due to complexity in license mapping and pricing.
-- **Partial Upgrade Restrictions**: Certain partial upgrades may be limited based on product eligibility or financial viability.
-Subscriptions tagged as high growth offers or certain global customer products are excluded from switch eligibility.
+- **Partial upgrade restrictions**: Certain partial upgrades may be limited based on product eligibility or financial viability.
+Subscriptions tagged as high-growth offers or specific global customer products are excluded from switch eligibility.

 ## Mid-term upgrade process